 AMD Radeon RX Vega 7

 The AMD Radeon RX Vega 7 is an integrated GPU for notebooks.
-It is used in the Ryzen 4000 mobile APUs, which were launched early 2020.
-The GPU is based on the Vega architecture (5th generation GCN) and has 7 CUs (= 442 shaders) clocked at up to 1600 MHz (e.g., Ryzen 7 4800H).
-The performance depends on the configured TDP (15, 35, 45 W or cTDP), the clocks, the cooling, and the memory configuration).
+It is used in the Ryzen 4000 and Ryzen 5000 mobile APUs.
+The GPU is based on the Vega architecture (5th generation GCN) and has 7 CUs (= 448 shaders) clocked at up to 1,800 MHz.
+The iGPU's performance depends on the TDP of an APU (15, 35, 45 W or cTDP), the clocks, the cooling, and the memory configuration).
 The GPU should benefit from fast dual-channel DDR4-3200 RAM (contrary to DDR4-2133 single-channel, which is also possible).

 The Vega architecture offers some improvements over the Polaris generation and now supports DirectX 12 Feature Level 12_1.
 More information is available in our dedicated article about the Raven Ridge architecture.

-Thanks to the 7nm process and clever power-saving features, the power consumption is comparatively low (according to AMD), so the graphics card can also be used for slim and light notebooks.
+Thanks to the 7 nm process and clever power-saving features, the power consumption is comparatively low (according to AMD), so the iGPU won't look out of place in a slimmer, lighter laptop.